10 Tips to Improve Your Speech

 Animate your message!
 In moderation of course.
 Gesticulate while trying to make point.
 Use your fingers to number your points “Firstly, Secondly, Thirdly etc”.

 I’ve also realised how powerful facial expressions can be where it comes to animating your messages.
 Raise your eyebrows to depict surprise or shock.
-Or squint your eyes to depict skepticism.
+Or squint your eyes to depict scepticism.

 There’re a thousand and one ways you can make use of your facial expressions to animate your message.
 Play around with your expressions and discover what your face can do by practising in front of the mirror!